 Alternative transportation systems (ATS) help national parks minimize resource impacts where traffic volume on existing roadway infrastructure has reached or is over capacity.
-These systems are important to the NPS and its visitors: they contribute to preserving resources, including improvements to air quality, soundscapes, and reduced wildlife/auto collisions.
+These systems are important to the NPS and its visitors, because they contribute to preserving resources including improvements to air quality, soundscapes, and reduced wildlife/auto collisions.
 These systems also demonstrate leadership in using alternative transportation to reduce fossil fuel consumption and greenhouse gas emissions.

-The National Park Service currently has 110 alternative transportation systems in 81 park units nationwide.
+The National Park Service currently has 131 alternative transportation systems in 66 park units nationwide.
 The systems are provided through contractual, concession and/or partnership agreements.
-Sixteen of the systems are owned and operated by the NPS, 72 are contracted by the NPS through concession and/or service contracts, and 22 are provided under cooperative agreements with public or private partners:
+Twenty of the systems are owned and operated by the NPS, 96 are contracted by the NPS through concession and/or service contracts, and 15 are provided under cooperative agreements with public or private partners:

 - 5 systems are rail (historic trolleys and scenic railroads)

-- 26 systems are other small vans and specialty vehicles
+- 25 systems are other small vans and specialty vehicles, including planes

-See the separate section on this web site that covers alternative transportation in depth.
+See the separate section on this web site that covers alternative transportation in national park units in greater depth.